humanestandards/home/src/pages/index.md

     title: Humane Standards
     subtitle: Hybrid-Reality Symbiosis Standardization
     content: >
-      The Scope of the Humane Standards is to Constitute Ethical Eco-systemic Symbiosis (Natural Governance) through Self-Reflection, Sentience, and Self-Autonomy.
+      The Scope of the Humane Standards is the Constitution of Ethical Eco-systemic Symbiosis (Multilateral Coexistence) through Self-Reflection,
+      Sentience, and Self-Autonomy.
     actions:
       - type: action
         label: Learn More